AutoZone Inc (AZO): A Deep Dive into Financial Metrics and Compe

 AutoZone Inc (AZO, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $2,548.65, AutoZone Inc has witnessed a daily gain of 2.97%, marked against a three-month change of 3.76%.
-A thorough analysis, underlined by the GuruFocus Score Rating, suggests that AutoZone Inc is well-positioned for substantial growth in the near future.
+With shares currently priced at $2,586.03, AutoZone Inc has witnessed a daily gain of 0.61%, marked against a three-month change of 6.11%.
+A thorough analysis, underlined by the GF Score, suggests that AutoZone Inc is well-positioned for substantial growth in the near future.

 The GF Score is a stock performance ranking system developed by GuruFocus using five aspects of valuation, which has been found to be closely correlated to the long-term performances of stocks by backtesting from 2006 to 2021.
 The stocks with a higher GF Score generally generate higher returns than those with a lower GF Score.
 Therefore, when picking stocks, investors should invest in companies with high GF Scores.
 The GF Score ranges from 0 to 100, with 100 as the highest rank.